 If you wear braces we recommend brushing after every meal.
 Keeping a toothbrush and a tube of toothpaste handy in your bag is an easy way to make sure your mouth is clean and sparkling!

 Flossing while wearing braces can be challenging, but it’s a step in your oral hygiene routine that shouldn’t be ignored.
 It helps to remove any plaque build-up, as well as any smaller food particles that are stuck in your braces or between your teeth.
-If you find it tricky to floss with flossing tape, try using floss threaders or interdental brushes.
+If you find it tricky to floss with flossing tape, try using floss threaders or interdental brushes – check it out.
 You can buy these in the supermarket or pharmacy, and they can help you maneuver around your brackets.
 Remember to be gentle when you’re flossing.
-Try not to apply too much pressure or go too quickly as you could damage your braces, which would mean a trip back to see the orthodontist!
+Try not to apply too much pressure or go too quickly as you could damage your braces, which would mean a trip back to see the orthodontist for some complex orthodontics treatment!